 - Solar Slate – if you own a listed property solar slate tiles are an option.
 These solar installations have the appearance of a standard slate tile roof and the ability to generate solar power.

-For large scale commercial installations, we often install at ground level.
-This can be ideal if you have sufficient space to angle the panels and get as much sunlight as possible.
+For large-scale commercial installations, we often install at ground level, if the roof space isn’t large enough or suitable.
+This is ideal if you have sufficient space that can capture as much sunlight as possible.
 This may also be possible for domestic properties, although it is always dependent on whether the panels can get enough sunlight to make them worthwhile.

 - Frame – most large-scale ground-mounted systems use frames to deliver the best elevation.
 On agricultural land, increased ground clearance allows for additional use, giving poultry and other livestock the freedom to roam freely.

 How Long Does it Take for a Solar Panel System to Receive a Payback?

 The payback you receive from a solar PV system can depend on a range of variables from the size and position of the solar array, the location of the property, your cost of electricity, and how much of the generated power is consumed on site.

 Check out our ‘How do I generate a return from a solar panel investment?’ blog to learn more.